Ebadur-Rahman1/100-Days-of-Code/README.md

 Day-12

-41. Find the root of a quadratic equation.
+41. Write a program to Find the root of a quadratic equation.

+Day-13
+42. Write a program to Calculate x power y.

 Required: Binary to Decimal and Decimal to Binary Palindrom fibonacci
+Armstrong